betchabippy/AM-DRIVING/README.md

-# RALLY — Road Enthusiast App
+# AMdriving — Road Enthusiast App

 A web application for driving enthusiasts to discover, create and join scenic drives together.
 Built for clubs like AMOC, PCA, Grenadier Club and open to all car lovers.